2 dead in apparent murder-suicide in Orland Park, police say

 ORLAND PARK, Ill.
 (WLS) --Two people were killed in an apparent murder-suicide Sunday evening in a south suburban Orland Park parking lot.

 At about 5:20 p.m., a 45-year-old woman was fatally shot by a 59-year-old man in the 14000-block of LaGrange Road outside a P.F.
-Chang's restaurant, said Deputy Chief Joel Mitchell.
+Chang's restaurant, said Deputy Chief Joe Mitchell.
 The man then killed himself.

-The woman was found shot in the passenger seat of a vehicle and the man was outside the vehicle.
+The woman was found shot in the passenger seat of a silver Acura SUV and the man was found on the ground outside the vehicle.
+The woman had just left the restaurant.

 The relationship of the two individuals was not immediately known, Mitchell said.
-However, police said it was not marital.
+However, police said they were not married, but called it "domestic related."
+They were not Orland Park residents, Mitchell said.

 Their identities were not released Sunday night, pending family notification.